 Fan Disservice: Even though it was attempted with The Wicked Witch of the West, it is played straight with Evanora, whose true form is revealed after Glinda breaks her crystal.

-When Theodora first meets Oz, she is wearing tight, tight leather pants.
+When Theodora first meets Oz, she is wearing black, shiny, figure-hugging leggings and knee-high leather boots.
 And then she crawls into the cave first.
 It's doubtful it was unintended.

 First Girl Wins: Averted.
 The first person Oz meets in Oz is Theodora.
 Things don't work out for them.